muldjord/skyscraper/README.md

 ## Release notes

 #### Version 2.2.0 (unreleased)
 * Completely rewrote how artwork is handled.
-Now uses '~/.skyscraper/artwork.xml' for everything
+Now uses '~/.skyscraper/artwork.xml' for everything.
 * Implemented 'wheel' and 'marquee' media types and rewrote EVERYTHING to make use of them. :D (this was a damn long rewrite!!!!)
 * Added 'wheel' and 'marquee' media types to local dabatase
+* Added 'nocovers', 'noscreenshots', 'nowheels' and 'nomarquees' options to allow user to disable caching of those resources locally.
 * Added 'noresize' option to disable resizing artwork resources when saving them to localdb.
 NOTE!
 This it NOT directly related to how artwork is rendered.
-Check the new 'Artwork' documentation for this.
+Check the [artwork](ARTWORK.md) documentation if you want to disable them when exporting the frontend artwork.
 * Added support for 'fba' platform

 #### Version 2.1.1 (27th December 2017)